ydsingh/alexa/labs/CLI/cli-task-6.md

 7. Return to your terminal window and type in `ask deploy -t isp` to deploy your product.

-8. Go to `line 26` add `async` to the handle callback.
+8. Open your lambda function (located in `lambda/custom/index.js`) in your code editor.
+Go to `line 26` add `async` to the handle callback.
 It should look something like this:

 ```
      async handle(handlerInput) {